Lymphangitis is an inflammation of the lymphatic system,

 - aching muscles

-How Is Lymphangitis Diagnosed?
+Is Lymphangitis Diagnosed?

-Your healthcare provider will perform a physical exam.
-He or she will feel your lymph nodes to check for swelling.
+Your doctor will perform a physical exam.
+They’ll feel your

 Your doctor may also order tests such as a biopsy to reveal

-How Is Lymphangitis Treated?
+Is Lymphangitis Treated?

 Treatment should begin immediately to keep the condition

 - pain medication